 Why it’s outstanding amongst other entrepreneur movies: Through the focal point of a corporate automaton, “Office Space” shows how the thoughtlessness of traditional corporate culture leaves many representatives feeling deadened and passionless.
 At last, Peter chooses to leave the company and seek after a career that he appreciates—and that’s a story each entrepreneur can relate to.

 Erin Brockovich (2000)

 This legal drama uncovers the genuine story of Erin Brockovich (played by Julia Roberts) and her far-fetched win against corporate bigwigs Pacific Gas and Electric Company (PG&E).
-A formerly jobless mother of three, Brockovich gains favor as a legal researcher in the small town of Hinkley, California, when she learns the inhabitants’ health issues have been expedited from contamination being spread by PG&E. With extreme determination and a fearless attitude, Brockovich seeks after legal action against the $28 billion corporation and ultimately wins.
+A formerly jobless mother of three, Brockovich gains favor as a legal researcher in the small town of Hinkley, California when she learns the inhabitants’ health issues have been expedited from contamination being spread by PG&E. With extreme determination and a fearless attitude, Brockovich seeks after legal action against the $28 billion corporations and ultimately wins.

 Why it’s extraordinary compared to other entrepreneur movies: Although not an entrepreneur film in the traditional sense, Brokovich’s real-life story is an inspiration to each entrepreneur motivated by a call to help social responsibility and corporate morals.